Trivadis/plsql-and-sql-coding-guidelines/docs/1-introduction/introduction.md

 Reason      | Explains the thoughts and purpose behind a rule or a recommendation.
 Restriction | Describes the circumstances to be fulfilled to make use of a rule.

+### Validator support ###

+The tool PL/SQL Cop (see the "Tool Support" chapter) cannot support *all* the guidelines in this document.
+Those guidelines that are *not* supported by PL/SQL Cop validators are marked like this:

+!!! missing "Unsupported in PL/SQL Cop Validators"
+    Reason why the specific guideline is not supported by the validators.

+The PL/SQL Cop repository documents the [details of validator limitations](https://github.com/Trivadis/plsql-cop-cli/blob/main/validator-limitations.md#guidelines).

 ### Why are standards important

 For a machine executing a program, code formatting is of no importance.
 However, for the human eye, well-formatted code is much easier to read.
 Modern tools can help to implement format and coding rules.